 Kange

-Liquidity plus Ultra-Sort Duration Portfolios 30%-70%
+30%-70%

-Short Duration Portfolio 10%-50%
+10%-50%

-Intermediate Duration Portfolio 10%-50%
+10%-50%

-Long Duration Portfolio 10%-50%
+10%-50%

-Time Deposits Program 0%-6% (with a goal of 5%)
+0%-6% (with a goal of 5%)

 These ranges allow for a high degree of flexibility in the allocation of the Investment Pool and will remain in effect under normal conditions.
 However, a very substantial change in the financial conditions of the State and its liquidity needs or a change in capital market conditions might lead to a reassessment of the permissible ranges.